cs4241-18a/a1-gettingstarted/README.md

 This project shows ...

 ## Technical/Design Achievements
+- **External CSS**
+    I wanted to test using an external CSS file since I've used mostly inline CSS in previous projects.
+I wanted to try using one of hte other kinds of CSS, and though this is a small part of the site it helped me to understand how set things up for external files in the html code and in the server code.
 - **Processing Sketches**:
     Recently I've been interested in the gif art of Bees and Bombs (https://twitter.com/beesandbombs); I really like how abstract, minimal and satisfying the art they make is, and I knew it was created using code.
 For this assignment I decided to dive in and explore this form of art since it is closely tied to the Web.
 Since they post some of their